Gageperrin/it-notes/it-topics/cissp.md

 * Individual Participation Principle: When an individual--data subject--provides personal data to an organization, that individual should have the right to obtain their data from the data controller as well as have their data removed.
 In other words, the individual should have the chance to participate or choose whether to share their personal information or withhold it.
 The term data subject refers to the individual to whom the personal data pertains.
 * Accountability Principle: A data controller should be accountable for complying with the other principles.
 What this basically means is that an organization collects personal data is now accountable for the protection of that information.

-Because of the importance of privacy, Privacy Impact Assessments (PIA) and Data Protection Impact Assessments (DPIA) may be taken to assess an organization's handling of data in accordance of privacy standards.
+Because of the importance of privacy, Privacy Impact Assessments (PIA) and Data Protection Impact Assessments (DPIA) may be taken to assess an organization's handling of data in accordance with privacy standards.
 PIA takes the following steps:
 1. Identify the need for a DPIA
 2. Describe the data processing
 3. Assess necessity and proportionality